hoangNguyen210/Fall-Detection-Research-1/README.md

 # Fall Detection using multimodal data
 > Falling is one of the most common dangers that the elderly usually face during their daily lives, and the potential of death after falling might increase if they live alone.
-As reported by the Center for Diseases and Controls (CDC)\footnote{\label{note1}\url{https://www.cdc.gov/homeandrecreationalsafety/falls/adultfalls.html}}, the percentage of death after falling in the U.S went up 30\% from 2007 to 2016 for older adults..
+As reported by the Center for Diseases and Controls [CDC]{https://www.cdc.gov/homeandrecreationalsafety/falls/adultfalls.html}}, the percentage of death after falling in the U.S went up 30% from 2007 to 2016 for older adults.
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents